JulianaZani/codeinstituteproject/README.md

 Into the footer we have the social media that opens on a separate page.
 The icons are from the awesome website.
+The copyright was made based on the first website developed in the Five Day Coding Challenge and the Coders Coffeehouse website.

 ![Footer](doc/screenshots/screenshot07.png)